saumya/SwfOnCpp/README.md

 #### Findings
  - SWF assets are rendering properly on Android and CPP targets
  - The `SharedObject` is working fine on Android ( This is for storing data locally )
- - NOt sure why this drains the battery life !
+ - Not sure why this drains the battery life !
+ - Does not work on HTML5 !
+It throws an error saying `Type not found : format.swf.lite.MovieClip`

 #### Notes